yimyom/odroid-xu4-setup/README.md

 		1. **Extract MAME.xml**.
 It will take a few minutes and you will see, at the end, the following screen:
 		![amlconf05](/images/amlconf05.png)
 		2. go back to the **Setup plugin** as before and select **Build all databases**.
 Several little windows with a progress bar will appear and disappear.
-You will be back to the same list when it's done
+Then you will see a new progress bar saying _Building main MAME database_.
+It will take several minutes to complete.
+Then another progress bar saying _Saving databases_.
+This one too will be long.
 		![amlconf06](/images/amlconf06.png)
 		3. Again, **Setup plugin** and **Scan everything**.
-Note that you might want to do this step after installing all the games.
-See the next section _Add assets_.
+This step will take a few minutes too and display many progress bars again.

 <br/>